-Best practice: Create your FM certificates using RSA 2048.
+Note: For best practice, create your FM certificates using RSA 2048.

 FM Debug Logging Using printf

 Historically, debug logging has been via a simulated serial port 0 and the dbgprint routines.
 These methods are maintained for backwards compatibility.

 As a simpler alternative to these methods, ProtectServer 2 adds support for standard C printf to write debug messages to the hsmtrace log.